 Ruth Sharif, one of our amazing customers and a nutitional therapist, has given us some guidance on ways to strengthen our immunity.

-Getting enough rest, trying to limit stress, and targeted nutritional support are all ways to boost our immune systems.
+Getting enough rest, trying to limit stress, and targeted nutritional support are all ways to boost our immune systems, which is particuarly important during the current COVID-19 pandemic.

 * First and foremost sharpen up your food intake: a wholefood diet avoiding sugar, processed or refined foods and packed full of nutrient dense vegetables and fruit with good levels of fibre, protein and beneficial fats.